Distributed version control: Pull requests

 Contributions to a source code repository that uses a distributed version control system are commonly made by means of a pull request, also known as a merge request.
-The contributor requests that the project maintainer pulls the source code change, hence the name "pull request".
+The contributor requests that the project maintainer pull the source code change, hence the name "pull request".
 The maintainer has to merge the pull request if the contribution should become part of the source base.

 The developer creates a pull request to notify maintainers of a new change; a comment thread is associated with each pull request.
 This allows for focused discussion of code changes.
 Submitted pull requests are visible to anyone with repository access.
 A pull request can be accepted or rejected by maintainers.

 Once the pull request is reviewed and approved, it is merged into the repository.
 Depending on the established workflow, the code may need to be tested before being included into official release.
 Therefore, some projects contain a special branch for merging untested pull requests.
 Other projects run an automated test suite on every pull request, using a continuous integration tool, and the reviewer checks that any new code has appropriate test coverage.